Please view these information tabs to help get Clock Loop-End Mainspring Replacements

-The impact of the main wheel from the break jolts the next wheel up with such force the pinion cant withstand the impact often.
-These are not so easy to repair if the pin breaks, it requires the removal of the pinion and also the pinion dismantled to restore it.
+Therefore, the impact of the main wheel from the break jolts the next wheel up with such force the pinion cant withstand the impact often.
+These are not so easy to repair if the pin breaks, it requires the removal of the pinion and the dismantling of the pinion to restore it.

-The gear or wheel, comes out, the pinion removed via staking set.
-This is repaired with the same steel rod size to make perfect again.
+So the gear or wheel, comes out, remove the pinion via a staking set.
+Repair this with the same steel rod size to make it perfect again.
 If the pin is just bent sometimes you can straighten it again with needle nose pliers for a quick fix.

 Checking arbors and pivots

 Meanwhile, assess the damage to the arbor of the next wheel up from the main wheel.
 Often it will be bent from the impact of the mainspring breaking and you would need to straighten it again if possible.

 Furthermore, it is best to remove it and roll the arbor's long side on the table and see if it rolls straight.